School Overview

 Activity in this academic year

-This details how we intend to spend our pupil premium (and recovering premium funding) this academic year to address the challenges listed above.
+This details how we intend to spend our pupil premium this academic year to address the challenges listed above.

 Teaching